 If any of these symptoms apply to you, it’s important to see a doctor for an evaluation as soon as possible.

 Diagnosis and Treatment Options

 To diagnose Meniere’s Disease, your doctor will evaluate your specific symptoms and conduct hearing tests.
-In some cases, an ENG test, blood test, or an MRI scan may also be recommended to rule out other potential causes of the symptoms.
+In some cases, an ENG test, a blood test, or an MRI scan may also be recommended to rule out other potential causes of the symptoms.

 While there is no outright cure for Meniere’s Disease, there are treatment and management options.
 These include medications, non-invasive procedures, surgeries, and even changes to diet.
 Your doctor will be able to make the best recommendation for treatment based on your specific needs and the severity of your symptoms.

 Some of the signs of Meniere’s Disease could also be attributed to gradual hearing loss that comes with age.
 If your doctor has ruled out Meniere’s Disease as a possible reason for your hearing loss, hearing aids may be a good next step.
-If you would like a hearing assessment at any one of our locations, please contact us today.
+If you would like a free hearing assessment at any one of our locations, please contact us today.
 Our team offers patient-centered and compassionate care for those in need of hearing aids.